 Interest in digital assets has surged locally and worldwide, and crypto markets in Nigeria are now on the radar of many first-time investors.
-From Bitcoin and Ethereum to emerging tokens, Nigerian traders are exploring opportunities while weighing market behavior, oversight, and risk.
-This guide distills core concepts, tools, and safeguards to help you navigate the space with clarity and confidence.
+From Bitcoin and Ethereum to emerging tokens, Nigerian traders are exploring opportunities while also considering how markets behave, what oversight exists, and how to manage risk.
+This guide distills core concepts, tools, and safeguards to help you navigate the space with clarity.

 What Cryptocurrencies Are and How They Work